dragoncoder047/dragoncoder047.github.io/markdown/pages/ulisp_howto/macros.md

 The Lisp form `:::lisp defmacro` allows for more powerful syntactic constructs.
 Note that this does not include backquote support -- there is a [separate page]({filename}backquote.md) for that.

-*EDIT: In response to [all of the confusion](http://forum.ulisp.com/t/what-would-you-like-to-see-in-ulisp-in-2024/1350/36) I seem to have caused by posting this error-ridden guide, I have done my best to correct all of the errors.
+*EDIT Feb.
+28: In response to [all of the confusion](http://forum.ulisp.com/t/what-would-you-like-to-see-in-ulisp-in-2024/1350/36) I seem to have caused by posting this error-ridden guide, I have done my best to correct all of the errors.
 Hopefully, now it should be possible to to directly follow this guide from a vanilla uLisp to be able to add macros.
 I apologize for any confusion, compiler problems, and crashes caused by my sloppiness.*

+*EDIT Nov.
+24: again, corrected some more errors... my sincerest apologies for this undue insanity!*

 ## Part 1 - the Functions

+1. Add the `MACRO` sentinel symbol, right after `LAMBDA` in the table and builtins:

+    ```cpp
+    const char stringmacro[] = "macro";
+    ```

+    ```cpp
+    const char docmacro[] = "(macro (parameter*) form*)\n"
+    "Creates an unnamed lambda-macro with parameters.
+The body is evaluated with the parameters as local variables\n"
+    "whose initial values are defined by the values of the forms after the macro form;\n"
+    "the resultant Lisp code returned is then evaluated again, this time in the scope of where the macro was called.";
+    ```

+    ```{.cpp data-line="2"}
+    { string8, NULL, 0017, doc8 }, // string8 should be "lambda"
+    { stringmacro, NULL, 0017, docmacro },
+    { string9, NULL, 0017, doc9 },
+    ```

+    ```{.cpp data-line="4"}
+    enum builtins: builtin_t { NIL, TEE, NOTHING, OPTIONAL,
+    FEATURES, INITIALELEMENT, ELEMENTTYPE,
+    TEST, EQ, BIT, AMPREST, LAMBDA,
+    MACRO,
+    LET, LETSTAR,
+    /* rest of them omitted for brevity */ }
+    ```

-1. Add these functions and their table entries:
+2. Add these functions and their table entries:

     ```cpp
     bool is_macro_call (object* form, object* env) {